Arafly/personal_cheatsheets/git.md

 	$ git reset HEAD file.js
 	> then restore the file with
 	$ git checkout -- file.js

+### If you wish to overwrite the previous git commit with a new one
+`git commit --amend`

 ## GIT HISTORY
 1. SHOW LOG OF COMMIT HISTORY, FROM THE LATEST TO OLDEST